All Episodes

 Have we ever gotten a full answer on that?

-We've never gotten the full answer.
+We've never gotten a full answer.

-Uh my understanding is that the members are refusing to press charges.
+My understanding is that the members are refusing to press charges.

 And so it's basically like separation of powers.

-And, you know, Jeff Sessions, he's not exactly doesn't necessarily have enough of a backbone to stand up to them when, you know, Paul Ryan doesn't even appear to have his back.
+And, you know, Jeff Sessions, he's not exactly, doesn't necessarily have enough of a backbone to stand up to them when, you know, Paul Ryan doesn't even appear to have his back.

-And I I've got to tell you, I've never seen a level of corruption like this in my life, and this just adds to the many, many reasons we need a special counsel.
+And I've got to tell you, I've never seen a level of corruption like this in my life.

 That's my own personal opinion.

-Uh, but we thank you, Luke Rosiak.
+But we thank you, Luke Roziak.

-Uh thanks for being with us.
+Thanks for being with us.

 Thanks for the update.

-All right, 800-941 Sean, toll-free telephone number.
+All right, 800-941-Sean, toll-free telephone number.

-When we come back, wide open telephones, 800-941 Sean, if you want to be a part of the show.
+When we come back, wide open telephones, 800-941-Sean, if you want to be a part of the show.

-All right, 25 now till the top of the hour.
+I 25 now told the top of the hour.

-I I I somehow it got lost.
+Somehow, it got lost.

 I was reading in the New York Daily News today.

-And there was a New York Times reporter, was young reporter at the time, was there as this was all unfolding.
+And there was a New York Times reporter, young reporter at the time, was there as this was all unfolding.

 And he told the entire story.